TharunKommaddi/OracleApex/Interview Questions - Oracle PL SQL.md

 This approach provides an efficient way to handle frequent join operations on large tables by minimizing disk I/O and thus speeding up query performance.

+# 263. What are Locking and Concurrent Access

+**Concurrent access**:

+- refers to multiple users accessing the same data at the same time.
+This can lead to conflicts and inconsistencies without proper management mechanisms like locking.

+**Types of Locking Modes:**

+- **Exclusive Lock Mode**: This type of lock prevents the associated resource from being shared.
+It is typically obtained to modify data.
+The first transaction to lock a resource exclusively can alter the resource until the lock is released, blocking other transactions from making changes.

+### Oracle Version Features

+- Each version of Oracle has introduced different features enhancing functionality and performance:

+**Oracle 8i Features**

+- Materialized View
+- Rollup and Cube
+- Autonomous Transactions
+- Analytical Functions
+- Bulk Bind
+- TRIM() Function

+**Oracle 9i Features**

+- Merge Statement
+- Renaming a Column
+- ANSI Joins
+- Flashback Queries
+- Multiple Inserts

+**Oracle 10g Features**

+- Introduced Recycle Bin
+- Flashback Table
+- INDICES OF Clause (PL/SQL)
+- WM_CONCAT()
+- Regular Expressions

+**Oracle 11g Features**

+- Continue Statement in PL/SQL Loops
+- Read-Only Tables
+- Virtual Columns
+- PIVOT()
+- Simple Integer Datatype in PL/SQL
+- Compound Triggers
+- Sequences used in PL/SQL without using the DUAL Table
+- Follow Clause in Triggers
+- ENABLE, DISABLE Clauses are used in Trigger Specification
+- Named, Mixed Notations are used in a Subprogram Executed by Using SELECT Statement

+# 264.